 Note: Easy to get business insights, monitor data, and share dashboards.

 Many popular BI platforms provide a free trial, but eventually need you to pay; not Draxlr!
 Draxlr is free for as long as you want it to be free, making it one of the best choices for small and medium businesses.
 You can make paid upgrades to increase the strength of different features.

-Draxlr is a powerful BI platform for all professionals.
+Draxlr is a powerful, yet affordable BI platform for all professionals.
 The interface is uniquely simple, making it accessible by both IT and Non-IT professionals.

 Draxlr features address a major data question—How to get actionable insights from data?
 Actionable insights don't solely rely on powerful visualizations.
 Insights are often inspired by appropriate data change monitoring, organized visualization, and data analysis sharing—Draxlr, surprisingly takes into account all three areas.

 Draxlr helps you visualize your data as charts and graphs for a meaningful representation.
 You can have multiple dashboards to track data for different projects (or departments,) separately—this improves the organization of your data visualization.